 Keep Your Credit Utilization Ratio Below 30%

+Your credit utilization ratio is a percentage of how much debt compared with available credit you have.
 For example, a credit line of $1,000 with a $500 balance has a 50% utilization ratio.

 By following these two best practices, your secured credit card can help you improve your credit history and score.
 Additionally, you want to be sure to choose a secured credit card that reports to the major credit bureaus — Experian, Equifax, and TransUnion — otherwise, your good credit behavior will have no impact on your credit reports and scores.